-Whether from the driveway to the front entry, or an entertaining area to the side gate, walkways are the veins and arteries of the landscape.
+Whether from the driveway to the front entry, or an entertaining area to the side gate, or from the back door out to a sitting area under an arbor, walkways are the veins and arteries of the landscape.
 Details is one of the premier design-build contractors in the North Bay, and we generally try to encourage homeowners to participate in their gardens rather than just look at them.
 We hope people will enjoy gardening, entertaining, pausing for a cocktail or a cup of coffee, or smelling the roses.
 Pathways facilitate movement from one area to another.

 We build walkways using a variety of hardscape materials, and the choice is usually dependent on other hardscape materials chosen.
 We can certainly use the same material used for the patio.
 Or we can use a contrasting material, always being careful not to mix too many different materials in the same garden space.
 For example, two of our favorite walkway materials are flagstone steppingstones and decomposed granite.

-Decomposed granite is another less formal alternative – hardpan in the summer and a little soft in the winter.
+Decomposed granite is another less formal alternative – back east it’s called hardpan ,and in the dry summer months in Northern California it is quite firm and dry.
+It gets a little soft and mushy with the winter rains, and can get tracked into the house by people and by dogs.
+It can easily scratch hardwood floors.
 We can use a synthetic stabilizer material to bind the particles and make the surface firmer in the rainy season.
+See our separate blog about decomposed granite.
 Ground covers along the pathway edge that creep over the edge create a real soft Mediterranean feel.